dean-jl/Synchronet-Lottery-Door/README.md

 # Synchronet-Lottery-Door
  Synchronet BBS Lottery Door by Dean Lodzinski

-This code is for the Lottery door I wrote for Synchronet BBS circa 1994.
+This code is for the Lottery door I wrote circa 1994 for Synchronet BBS.
 I just found this on an old floppy disk in February 2020.
 I'm making this available for anyone that may find it useful.
 I am not/was not a developer.
 I am sure this code won't win any prizes.
 Provided as-is.